 - Going to store you spend $100 when you said you’d spend $50 but you don’t say anything about the difference.

-- Buy a purse and pay half in cash and half on a credit card thus hiding the real cost.
+- Buy a purse and pay half in cash and half on a credit card, hiding the real cost.

-- You bring home a new clothing item and tell your spouse it cost $100 when it really cost $250.
+- You bring home a new clothes and tell your spouse it cost $100 when it really cost $250.

 Sometimes we do this because we don’t want to deal with fights over money.
-While we get that, it’s still a big deal.
+While we get that, lying about money is still a big deal.

 Small acts of financial infidelity turn into big acts